-Social Media site are more popular than ever.
+Social Media sites are more popular than ever.
 An added benefit is your content can go VIRAL, exploding traffic to your website.
-Popular Social Media sites include: Twitter, LinkedIn, Facebook, Pinterest, Google+, Instagram, Tumblr, Flickr, MySpace, Tagged, MeetUp, etc.
+Popular Social Media sites include Twitter, LinkedIn, Facebook, Pinterest, Google+, Instagram, Tumblr, Flickr, MySpace, Tagged, MeetUp, etc.

 8. Press Releases

 The Press Release is a useful way to generate traffic.
 (1) They can rank quickly and rank high in the search engines, (2) they establish your brand and (3) they establish your authority in your niche.